-- The CFB's Candidate Services Unit (CSU) is dedicated to helping campaigns comply with the Act and Program requirements.
+- \ The CFB's Candidate Services Unit (CSU) is dedicated to helping campaigns comply with the Act and Program requirements.
 A CSU liaison is assigned to each newly registered campaign.
-Your liaison will send you alerts and reminders about filings and answer questions you have during the election cycle. - C-SMART is the web-based application the CFB provides to campaigns for recording and disclosing all their financial activity.
+Your liaison will send you alerts and reminders about filings and answer questions you have during the election cycle.

+- \ C-SMART is the web-based application the CFB provides to campaigns for recording and disclosing all their financial activity.
 C-SMART alerts campaigns when entries are missing required information or violate the law or rules (e.g., if you enter a contribution that is over the limit for your office).
 C-SMART simplifies submitting disclosure with the CFB and the BOE, too.
-Campaigns are required to use C-SMART. - CSU staff conduct both compliance and C-SMART trainings at the CFB's offices.
-Mandatory for certain members of your campaign, these classes provide valuable information about the Act and Rules and hands-on C-SMART instruction. - C-Access is a personalized CFB website that gives you secure access to your campaign's financial and and committee information.
+Campaigns are required to use C-SMART.

+- \ CSU staff conduct both compliance and C-SMART trainings at the CFB's offices.
+Mandatory for certain members of your campaign, these classes provide valuable information about the Act and Rules and hands-on C-SMART instruction.

+- \ C-Access is a personalized CFB website that gives you secure access to your campaign's financial and committee information.
 It is also a secure online portal to information about your campaign.
 You will receive your C-Access account information when you register with the CFB.
 Your account is linked to your registered email address so you'll receive email alerts when new items are posted.
 The CFB posts notices and important compliance-related documents to your C-Access account, so check it frequently!
-If you join the Program, C-Access also shows your progress toward qualifying for public funds. - The CFB's website has a section devoted to candidates, including: - fill-in forms - contribution card templates in multiple languages - samples of contracts and other recordkeeping documents - training dates and disclosure deadlines - the Campaign Tool Box, which offers guidance documents and tips - the full text of the Act and the Rules - a hyperlinked version of this handbook
+If you join the Program, C-Access also shows your progress toward qualifying for public funds.

+- \ The CFB's website has a section devoted to candidates, including:

+- forms and templates

+- \ disclosure statement deadlines

+- \ limits and requirements

+- \ training schedule

+- special election information

+- \ the Campaign Resources section, offering guidance documents and E-Learning resources

+- \ the full text of the Act and the Rules

+- \ a PDF of this handbook